lorio/reactnd-project-myreads/README.md

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Additional Resources
 Student forums on Slack, lessons, and a mentor session were helpful in completing this project.
-I also relied heavily on the excellent Udacity student Maeva's video walkthrough [study jam](https://www.youtube.com/watch?v=i6L2jLHV9j8&feature=youtu.be).
+I also learned a lot from the excellent Udacity student Maeva's video walkthrough [study jam](https://www.youtube.com/watch?v=i6L2jLHV9j8&feature=youtu.be) and from my first submission review.